-Last week, it became known that Andre was going to be at an event at one of the best stores in the country, Tobacco Grove in Minnesota.
+Last week, it became known that Andre Farkas was going to be at an event at Tobacco Grove in Minnesota.
 There were rumors at the time that Viaje would have an exclusive and obviously limited cigar at the event with a unique shape, but the exact details were few and far between.

 While some people thought that the special cigar would just be the release of the new VOR and VPR Reservas, which had been rumored to be due to be release for about a month now, it turned out that Tobacco Grove was getting a unique blend.